ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 The token hash of an Access Token is computed as follows.

-1. The Authorization Server defines ENCODED\_TOKEN, as the content of the 'access\_token' parameter in the Authorization Server response (see {{Section 5.8.2 of I-D.ietf-ace-oauth-authz}}), where the Access Token was included and provided to the requesting Client.
+1. The Authorization Server defines ENCODED\_TOKEN, as the content of the 'access\_token' parameter in the Authorization Server response (see {{Section 5.8.2 of RFC9200}}), where the Access Token was included and provided to the requesting Client.

     Note that the content of the 'access\_token' parameter is either: